elainedev/interest-calculator-playground/README.md

 ### Things I would do if I had more time
 - Make the page even more responsive by hiding the gray side menu when the viewport shrinks.
-- Implement React Router with the top and side menu.
+- Implement React Router in the top and side menus.
 - Add more user instructions on the deposit form.
-- Add a way to navigate back from the Calculator (3rd page) to the Enrollment Form (2nd page).
+- Add a way to navigate to the previous pages.
 - Instead of only displaying the calendar, also display an input field so users can type in the desired date, for easier usability.